Skip to Content

 • The date the lease will expire or terminate.

-• Specific instructions or requirements for the tenant to follow if needed.
+• Particular instructions or requirements for the tenant to obey if required.

-• Contact information for the landlord in case the tenant has any questions or concerns.
+• Contact information for the landlord in case the tenant has any inquiries or issues.

 Alternate Communication Methods for Landlords